 Obstructive sleep apnea (OSA) is the most common breathing-related sleep disorder and is typically associated with obesity.
 It is characterized by obstruction of the upper airways due to the collapse of the pharyngeal muscles.
-OSA results in multiple episodes of interrupted breathing (apnea and hypopnea) during sleep, leading to alveolar hypoventilation.
-Patients generally suffer from severe daytime sleepiness and impaired cognitive function (e.g., deficits in attention and/or memory) as a result of sleep disruption.
-Their partners describe restless sleep associated with irregular snoring, gasping, or choking episodes.
+OSA results in multiple episodes of interrupted breathing (apnea and hypopnea) during sleep, which leads to alveolar hypoventilation.
+Affected individuals generally suffer from severe daytime sleepiness and impaired cognitive function (e.g., deficits in attention and/or memory) as a result of sleep disruption.
+Their partners commonly describe observing restless sleep associated with irregular snoring, gasping, or choking episodes.
 Diagnosis is based on the assessment of risk factors and polysomnography.
 Many patients with OSA (> 50%) are affected by secondary hypertension.
 The cardiovascular consequences of secondary hypertension reduce life expectancy.
 However, these effects can be counteracted with weight loss and nightly continuous positive airway pressure (CPAP).
 Other important aspects of management include avoidance of precipitating factors (e.g., alcohol) and improvement of sleep hygiene.

 - Obstructive sleep apnea (OSA): breathing-related sleep disorder in which airflow significantly decreases or ceases because of upper airway obstruction (typically the oropharynx)